Dubrovnik a Croatian city in the north Mediterranean on the Adriatic Sea.

-It’s difficult not to underestimate the beauty of this place when recommending it for Yacht Charter.
+It’s difficult not to underestimate the beauty of Dubrovnik when recommending it for Mediterranean Yacht Charter.
 The City itself, with its historical buildings, is breathtaking.
 As a European Yacht Charter destination, it is tough to beat.

-Fights into the airport from most European countries operate all summer long.
-Travel by train is not possible, although an excellent bus service provides reliable transport in Croatia, connecting most regions.
+Flights into the Dubrovnic airport from most European countries operate all summer long.
+Travel by train is impossible, although an excellent bus service provides reliable transport in Croatia, connecting most Mediterranean regions.

 During World War II, Dubrovnik was occupied by the Italian army and then by the German military after 8 September 1943.
 In October 1944 Yugoslav Partisans seized Dubrovnik, arresting more than 300 citizens and executing 53 without trial.
 This shocking event came to be known as the Daksa Massacre, named after the small island on which it occurred.
 Communist leadership lasted over the next several years, political prosecutions were commonplace, culminating during April 1947 with the incarceration of more than 90 Dubrovnik citizens.

 After the break-up of Yugoslavia, Dubrovnik was occupied and besieged by Serbian and Montenegrin soldiers.
 The siege of Dubrovnik lasted for seven months.
 An artillery attack during December 1991 resulted in the death of 19 people and left 60 people wounded.
-The total number of fatal casualties in the conflict, according to Croatian Red Cross, would total 114 civilians.
+According to The Croatian Red Cross, the total number of fatal casualties in the conflict would total of 114 civilians.
 Among them was the poet, Milan Milišić.